 As FIV is spread via bites, keeping your cat inside, and away from roaming cats.
 An outdoor enclosure is a good compromise.

 Desex all pet cats to reduce the desire to roam and fight.

 The American Association of Feline Practitioners recommends the vaccine be given to cats who are at high-risk, such as those allowed to roam outside and cats who live in a household with an FIV positive cat.
 It is not possible to differentiate a vaccinated cat from an FIV positive cat (who both have antibodies to the virus).
 Therefore it is important that your cat has a microchip as a permanent form of identification.

 The FIV vaccine is 82% effective.
-It is made with A and D subtypes although does offer protection against the common B clade with one study finding the vaccine 71% effective against this subtype.
+It is made with A and D subtypes although does offer protection against the common B clade.
+One study found the vaccine was 71% effective against this subtype.
 Cats who receive the vaccine will test positive for FIV.

-Un-neutered, free-roaming males are at the greatest risk of FIV, although any cat allowed to free roam is at risk of catching FIV.
+Un-neutered, free-roaming males are at the greatest risk of FIV, however any outdoor cat is at risk.

 Can FIV positive and FIV negative cats live in the same household?